lleger/elixir-school/lessons/basics/pattern-matching.md

 ## Pin operator

 We just learned the match operator handles assignment when the left side of the match includes a variable.
-In some cases this behavior, variable rebinding, is undesirable.
+In some cases this behavior — called variable rebinding — is undesirable.
 For these situations, we have the pin operator: `^`.

 When we pin a variable we match on the existing value rather than rebinding to a new one.
 Let's take a look at how this works: